Abdu Conté: Troyes

-On 12 January 2022, Conté joined French club Troyes on a four-and-a-half year deal.
+On 12 January 2022, Conté joined Troyes of the French Ligue 1 on a four-and-a-half-year deal.
 He scored his first goal as a senior on 9 October, but in a 3–2 loss at Nice.

+In the 2023–24 campaign, Conté's side only managed to remain in Ligue 2 as Bordeaux were relegated due to bankruptcy.
+In the summer, he was loaned to Swiss Super League champions Young Boys.

+At the end of the season, Young Boys decided not to exercise the option to buy, and Conté returned to Troyes.

+Casa Pia

+Conté returned to Portugal for 2025–26, signing with top-division Casa Pia.

 International career

 Born in Guinea-Bissau, Conté represented Portugal at youth level.
 He was called by under-21 manager Rui Jorge for the second stage of the 2021 UEFA European Championship in May after Thierry Correia tested positive for COVID-19, earning his first cap on 3 June by featuring 90 minutes in a 1–0 semi-final victory over Spain.